sustech-cs304/team-project-25spring-team23/report1-team23.md

 3. Dynamic environment simulation system

-   The 3D modeling replicates the campus of SUSTech, and supports dynamic switching of weather such as rain, snow and fog and the simulation of physical parameters.
+   The 3D modeling replicates the campus of SUSTech, and supports dynamic switching of weather such as rain and fog and the simulation of physical parameters.
 A 24-hour light cycle of light and shadow changes, and multiple ambient sound effects help create an immersive campus experience.

 4. AI Opponent Behavior Modeling